- Chart

 Threats

-- Increased competition in all segments.
+- Increased competition in the healthcare real estate market

-- Interest rate hikes increasing borrowing costs.
+- Interest rate hikes leading to increased borrowing costs and lower valuations

 Competitors and Market Share